 - Is the Arrival area easily navigable for all visitors, including those with mobility aids? - How is the flow of visitors managed?
-Are there effective operational management arrangements in place, such as separate arrival points for groups etc., which help create a comfortable and accessible arrival experience for all visitors.
+Are there effective operational management arrangements in place, such as separate arrival points for groups, or separate entrance and exit etc which help create a comfortable and accessible arrival experience for all visitors.